jsantiago611/digital-garden-master/_posts/2022-04-14-temptation-stage-2.md

 ---
-The Second Stage of Temptation is Overpromise
+title: The Second Stage of Temptation is Overpromise
 categories: Reflection
 tags: temptation
 status: ongoing